Full name Ravinder Singh Bopara

 |4, 2/30, 0/9||Essex||v Hampshire||Chelmsford||29 Aug 2018||FC|

 A talented, wristy strokeplayer, capable of opening the innings or batting in the middle order, Ravi Bopara was a regular member of the England set-up for several years without ever making himself indispensable.
-Admirers of his laid-back approach to life, and there are many, still live in hope that his England career will finish in a blaze of glory, but England's inglorious World Cup campaign in 2015 - and his 120th ODI cap against Afghanistan in Sydney - could prove to be where his international story ends.
+Admirers of his laid-back approach to life, and there are many, forever lived in hope that his England career would finish in a blaze of glory, but England's inglorious World Cup campaign in 2015 - and his 120th ODI cap against Afghanistan in Sydney - was where his international story ended.

 In 2002, aged 17, Bopara earned a professional contract with Essex and immediately established himself as a name for the future.
 He made his first-team debut the same year, playing three Championship matches before being picked for the Under-19 World Cup in 2003.
 Three years later, his county form was rewarded with a place in England's preliminary squad for the 2006 Champions Trophy and the Academy squad to be based in Perth during the winter's Ashes series.